 Internet – The free availability of data on this public domain has triggered a data explosion like never witnessed before.
 Data from various sources like public reviews and social media are amplifying the common man’s perception – a valuable (and free) way of knowing how your brand is faring and what needs remain unfulfilled for your target market.
 Rather than second guessing the needs of the market, this source gives an accurate picture and thus helps you engage better with customers with products/ services aligned specifically to meet their needs.

 Trade journals – A lot of focused data is published periodically in trade journals.
 These are a goldmine of secondary research and provides trends and news on a particular industry.
 For instance RetailWire is a popular magazine followed by retailers and data analytics companies to understand what is happening on the consumer retail landscape.
-So if a retailer wants to know how to implement a paid-tier program as part of a larger customer engagement strategy then he can refer to this article from RetailWire, when he scrapes the web for data.
+So if a retailer wants to know how to implement a paid-tier program as part of a larger customer engagement strategy then he can refer to this article from RetailWire, when he crawls the web for data.

 Industry reports – These reports contain valuable data in public domain on financial performance and product and solutions present in the market for a particular industry.
 When web crawlers crawl the industry reports they can help uncover patterns and trends from the huge mounds of data.
 This can then be analyzed for better insights on future strategies for growth.

 Social media – The huge impetus provided by free flowing thoughts, opinions, views, and feedback by social media users lets a brand know on their performance.
 For instance, a furniture retail e-commerce store based in Bangalore was seeing a lot of issues with unfulfilled orders being posted on their Facebook page.
 This is a ready indication that their phone/ mail support is not functioning to the expected level, and hence customers were venting their ire on social media.
-Some other sites to scrape source websites include E-commerce sites and News sources.
+Some other sites to crawl source websites include E-commerce sites and News sources.

 Points to take care of when selecting a data scraping source